QNUTZ3375/Maze-generator-and-solver/README.md

 Everytime the application is run, a random maze will be generated and solved all in one.

-Press the button 'r' to generate a new instance of the program (only works after the program has finished running)
+Manual:
+- r = reset configuration (only available after solver has finished)
+- SPACE = start maze generation